 This job role comes with a lot of benefits in cash and non-cash.
-As a social media manager you can earn as high as $60,208 per year or more.
+As a social media manager, you can earn as much as $60,208 per year or more.
 Your salary can also depend on your experience.
-Alghough not all require certification.
+Although not all require certification.

 4. Customer Service Representative